antfie/FoxBot/README.md

 # FoxBot

 If a fox was a robot it would be fantastic.
 This is your very own personal robot, because you are fantastic.
-FoxBot is your AI-free personal assistant, dilligantly doing your chores in the background and letting you know about things important to you.
+FoxBot is your AI-free personal assistant, diligently doing your chores in the background and letting you know about things important to you.

 ## What can it do?